Larry King, TV host who gave boldface names a cozy forum, dies at 87

 Mr. King, known for his wandering eye and monumental self-regard, had a complicated private life.
 He was married eight times (“I love the chase!” he once declared), including twice to former Playboy bunny Alene Akins.
 His last marriage was to singer Shawn Southwick.
 They reportedly were in the process of getting a divorce at the time of his death.

-“My career always came first,” he told USA Today in 2020 after his divorce from Southwick.
+“My career always came first,” he told USA Today in 2020 after he filed for divorce from Southwick.
 “I used to say if CNN called with an emergency and my wife called with an emergency, I’d call CNN back first.”

-Two of his children from Akins died, Andy King in July 2020 after a heart attack and Chaia King of lung cancer in August 2020.
-He had three other children, including a son, Larry Jr., from Annette Kaye, and two sons, Chance and Cannon, from Southwick.
+Two of his children with Akins died, Andy King in July 2020 after a heart attack and Chaia King of lung cancer in August 2020.
+He had three other children, including a son, Larry Jr., with Annette Kaye, and two sons, Chance and Cannon, with Southwick.
 A complete list of survivors was not immediately available.

 Mr. King, who wrote several memoirs, was a natural raconteur, a skill he said he developed in childhood on the stoops of Brooklyn.
 Many of his stories, often involving sexual invitations, strained credulity.
 Some were outright false.

-For years, Mr. King spoke in detail of his friendship as a teenager with a fellow Brooklyn native, the baseball Hall of Famer Sandy Koufax, and a bet that led to a trip in New Haven, Conn., and some high jinks in that college town.
+For years, Mr. King spoke in detail of his friendship as a teenager with a fellow Brooklyn native, the Baseball Hall of Famer Sandy Koufax, and a bet that led to a trip in New Haven, Conn., and some high jinks in that college town.
 But Koufax told The Washington Post in 1991 that he had never been to New Haven and did not meet Mr. King until both were adults.
 Mr. King admitted that the story was a fabrication aimed to aggrandize the sorrowful childhood of Larry Zeiger.

 “I’m a funny storyteller,” Mr. King told The Post.
 “Now, that answers what I am.
 Who I am?
 It’s a question I’ve never asked.”